-There are situations where equal opportunity laws do not apply.
-For example:
+There are some situations where equal opportunity laws do not apply:

 - Private households - for example, when a person is deciding who they want to live with under the same roof.

-- Accommodation provided by charities or to cater for the welfare of a particular race, age, sex, marital status (for example, an aged care facility, respite for single mothers, accommodation for homeless men etc).
+- Specific accommodation - this is provided by charities or to cater for the welfare of a particular race, age, sex, marital status, for example an aged care facility, respite for single mothers, accommodation for homeless men etc.

-- Accommodation provided by an educational authority that caters specifically for students of a particular sex, age, race or students with disabilities.
+- Education accommodation - this is provided by an educational authority that caters specifically for students of a particular sex, age, race or students with disabilities.